Deploy the Deep Security AMI from AWS Marketplace

 The Deep Security AMI has two license models:

-The Quick Start includes an option for deploying in the AWS GovCloud (US) region with the BYOL license model.
+With a BYOL license, the template includes an option for deploying in the AWS GovCloud (US) region.

-- Set up or identify an Amazon VPC that has two private subnets in different Availability Zones and one public subnet with an attached Internet gateway.
+- Set up or identify an Amazon VPC that has two private subnets in different Availability Zones (AZ)and one public subnet with an Internet gateway.

 - Subscribe to Deep Security using one of the licensing models.

 - Launch the Quick Start template for the licensing model you selected: Per Protected Instance Hour Quick Start or BYOL Quick Start.

 When it finishes, a Deep Security management cluster has been deployed into the VPC that you have set up.
 This cluster includes Deep Security public and private elastic load balancers, Deep Security Manager instances, and a highly available multi-AZ RDS instance hosting the Deep Security database and its mirror.

 Log in to the Manager console using the URL provided on the Outputs tab of the AWS CloudFormation stack.

 To connect via SSH to the Amazon Linux server where Deep Security Manager is running, see https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html.The user name for the Deep Security Manager instance is "trend", not "root" or "ec2-user".